Application for Probate of Will and Issuance of Letters

 Applicant signs.
 The person swearing to it signs before a notary.

-It belongs to the independent administration path.
+It belongs to these paths: independent administration, dependent administration.

 Yes.
 Legacywyse generates it from your questionnaire answers inside the private workspace, with the county details filled in.
 You review it, sign where required, and file it.
 Legacywyse is not a law firm, and this page is general information, not legal advice.